-Despite its heating nature, Guduchi is a powerful nutritive tonic that effectively removes excess pitta from the body.
-It also cleanses the blood, supports circulation, tonifies the nervous system, and helps to clear pitta toxins, uric acid, and ama from the body.8 It is therefore very effective at supporting healing when excess pitta has settled in the joints.
+Despite its heating nature, Guduchi is a powerful nutritive tonic that effectively removes excess pitta that has settled in the joints.
+It also cleanses the blood, supports circulation, tonifies the nervous system, and helps clear ama from the body.8

 Aloe Vera Gel

-Aloe vera gel is very pitta-pacifying; it is soothing, cooling, rejuvenating, and it helps to clear ama from the system.
+Aloe vera gel is very pitta-balancing.
+It is soothing, cooling, rejuvenating, and it helps clear ama from the system.
 It also has an affinity for the bodily tissues and can act as a vehicle for delivering herbs deeper into the body.

 Systemic Support for Pitta